Israeliana, Suite

 - Andante – Hamsin (Heatwave): Monotonous andante.

-- Andante – Ancient Oriental Song: An arrangement of an ancient song I heard sung by Bracha Zfira.
+- Andante – Ancient Oriental Song: An arrangement of an ancient song I heard from singer Bracha Zfira.

-- Allegro – Druze Dance: A Debka as I saw it being danced by young Druz men, masculine and war-like.
-The dance always excited me and I found that arranging it was emotionally cathartic.
+- Allegro – Druze Dance: A Debka dance as I saw it performed by young Druz men, masculine and warlike.
+The dance always excited me and I found an emotional outlet in arranging it.